upfrontjs/framework/docs/prologue/contributing.md

 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 - Update the documentation if applicable.

-Work in Progress pull requests are also welcome to get feedback early on, or if there is something blocked you.
+Work in Progress pull requests are also welcome to get feedback early on, or if there is something blocking you.

 ## Commit Message Formats